-Prince’s Mead is an intimate school, where partnerships with parents are established early on, thus ensuring that all our pupils are nurtured and academically supported; therefore early registration is highly recommended.
+Prince’s Mead is a family school, where partnerships with parents are established early on, thus ensuring that all our pupils are nurtured and academically supported; therefore early registration is highly recommended.
 The admissions process begins with a visit, whether this is a personal tour by the Headmaster or to one of our Open Days.

 The Headmaster invites all prospective families interested in joining us to visit Prince’s Mead, to ensure that we are the best fit for their needs.
-This can be arranged through the Registrar, Mrs Sue Rich (01962 888000).
+This can be arranged through the Registrar, Mrs Emma Vincent by calling 01962 888000.

 We ask all families to register their child with us as soon as possible, but registration does not guarantee a place at the school it means your child will be placed on the appropriate admissions list.
 Following a visit to the school or an enquiry, parents complete a Registration form and pay a remittance of £100.00, being a non-returnable Registration Fee.

-Following Registration, your child is invited for an assessment visit, which takes place up to a year before prospective entry.
+Following Registration, your child is invited for an visit, which takes place up to a year before prospective entry.
 During the day, we assess a child against a number of criteria that we believe are important to enable them to flourish at Prince’s Mead.
-These include: academic ability, wider interests, character and general behaviour.
+These include academic ability, wider interests, character, and general behaviour.
 No pupil will be refused entry on the grounds of race, ethnicity, religion or disability.

-An offer letter and pro forma is then sent to the parents.
+An offer letter and pro forma are then sent to the parents.
 A place is then reserved for the pupil after completion of the acceptance and payment of the deposit.
-The Headmaster reserves the right to defer entry if assessment of the child shows this to be desirable.
+The Headmaster reserves the right to defer entry if the assessment of the child shows this to be desirable.

 A deposit of £400 is required with the acceptance.
 This is returnable as a credit to the fee account for the child’s final term at Prince’s Mead.
 Cancellation of a reserved place will forfeit the deposit.